-Here are some 1954 Corvette Magazine advertisements and a few extra ones for you to enjoy.
+Here are some 1954 Corvette Magazine ads and a few brochures that we used to promote the new C1 Corvette.

-If you look closely, some look as if they are duplicates, but there is a slight variation on them.
+As you look at the 1954 Corvette magazine ads, some will look as if they are duplicates, but there is a slight variation on them.
 We have also included some brochures and even some postcards.
 Also, we have included some other Chevrolet Magazine Ads you might enjoy seeing.

-There were 3,640 Corvettes produced in 1954, and was the second-year for the Chevrolet Corvette roadster.
+There were 3,640 Corvettes produced in 1954 which was the second year for the Chevrolet Corvette roadster.

 While that first group, the 1953 Corvette only produced 300 units, it was offered in only one color combination of Polo White with Sportsman Red interior.
 The instant commercial success of the Corvette led to demand for a more diverse color palette in which to dress the sporting new vehicle, and by 1954, four exterior color options were made available: Polo White, Black, Pennant Blue, and Sportsman Red.

 The first year’s production run of 300 cars took place in a temporary facility inside the Flint, Michigan, assembly plant.
 Chevrolet started production of 1954 Corvettes in a renovated St Louis assembly plant in December 1953.
 The shifted production to the new dedicated facility in St. Louis, Missouri, was designed to produce 10,000 cars per year which were anticipated by the company’s optimistic product planners.

 Chevrolet Chief Engineer Ed Cole hired Zora Arkus-Duntov who revised the initial rear suspension design and increased the front sway bar diameter to correct a high-speed handling problem.